 The advance of e-bike technology has only heightened suspicion and the UCI now regularly tests for hidden motors alongside tests for more conventional, pharmaceutical, forms of cheating.

-But what's the story and who's been caught?
+But who's actually been caught?

 Femke Van den Driessche